FlinkAige/flon-core/docs/01_nodeos/02_usage/03_development-environment/00_local-single-node-testnet.md

 ![Single host single node testnet](single-host-single-node-testnet.png)

-`cleos` is used to manage the wallets, manage the accounts, and invoke actions on the blockchain.  `keosd` performs wallet management, including digital signing.
-If not started explicitly, `keosd` is started by `cleos` by default.
+`fucli` is used to manage the wallets, manage the accounts, and invoke actions on the blockchain.  `fuwal` performs wallet management, including digital signing.
+If not started explicitly, `fuwal` is started by `fucli` by default.

 ## Before you begin

-* [Install the Antelope software](../../../00_install/index.md) before starting this section.
+* [Install the FullOn software](../../../00_install/index.md) before starting this section.
-* It is assumed that `funod`, `cleos`, and `keosd` are accessible through the path.
+* It is assumed that `funod`, `fucli`, and `fuwal` are accessible through the path.

 [//]: # (THIS IS A COMMENT, NEXT LINK HAS BROKEN LINK)
-[//]: # (If you built Antelope using shell scripts, make sure to run the Install Script ../../../00_install/01_build-from-source/01_shell-scripts/03_install-antelope-binaries.md .)
+[//]: # (If you built FullOn using shell scripts, make sure to run the Install Script ../../../00_install/01_build-from-source/01_shell-scripts/03_install-FullOn-binaries.md .)

 * Know how to pass [funod options](../../02_usage/00_funod-options.md) to enable or disable functionality.